Amarilli/VBA_Challenge/README.md

 I learned how to retrieve the Greatest % Increase from this source: https://github.com/DataTell/VBA-Challenge/blob/master/VBAStocks/VBAStocksScript.bas

-Moreover, I Chat GPT helped me understand how to get the same routine on different worksheets.
+Moreover, Chat GPT helped me understand how to get the same routine on different worksheets.

 AskBCS Learning and a tutor session assisted me in debugging my code.